 Cherry Blossom Garden

-The Cherry Blossom Garden covers about 30 mu, planting more than 20 cherry blossom varieties with a quantity of over 5,000 trees, including Somei Yoshino Cherry, Kwanzan Cherry, and Weeping Cherry.
-From mid-to-late March to early April each year, cherry blossoms are in full bloom, forming a 400-meter-long cherry blossom avenue.
-It is a popular spot for spring flower viewing in Changsha, receiving over 10,000 visitors daily on average.
+The Cherry Blossom Garden covers an area of about 30 mu (2 hectares).
+It has more than 20 cherry blossom varieties, with a total of over 5,000 trees, including Somei Yoshino, Kanzan, and Weeping Cherry.
+From mid-to-late March to early April every year, cherry blossoms are in full bloom, forming a 400-meter-long Cherry Blossom Avenue.
+It is a popular spot for flower viewing in Changsha in spring, receiving an average of over 10,000 tourists per day.

 Tulip Garden

-The Tulip Garden covers 20 mu, displaying more than 50 tulip varieties and about 100,000 plants from winter to spring each year.
-Paired with bulb flowers such as hyacinths and daffodils, it forms a colorful flower field landscape.
-The garden is equipped with landscape features like Dutch windmills, creating a strong European style, making it a popular photography spot.
+The Tulip Garden covers an area of 20 mu (1.33 hectares).
+From winter to spring every year, it displays more than 50 tulip varieties, with a total of about 100,000 bulbs.
+Matched with bulb flowers such as hyacinths and daffodils, it forms a colorful flower field landscape.
+The garden is equipped with landscape decorations like Dutch windmills, creating a strong European style and making it a popular spot for taking photos.

 Rare Plant Garden

-The Rare Plant Garden covers 15 mu, collecting and preserving more than 10 species of national first-class protected plants such as Davidia involucrata, Cathaya argyrophylla, and Bretschneidera sinensis, as well as more than 30 species of Hunan endemic plants like Hunan persimmon and Hunan rhododendron.
-The garden has a greenhouse to provide a suitable growth environment for rare plants, serving as an important venue for scientific research and science popularization.
+The Rare Plant Garden covers an area of 15 mu (1 hectare).
+It collects and preserves more than 10 species of national first-class protected plants such as Davidia involucrata (dove tree), Cathaya argyrophylla (silver fir), and Bretschneidera sinensis, as well as more than 30 species of Hunan's endemic plants such as Diospyros xiangguiensis and Rhododendron hunanense.
+A greenhouse has been built in the garden to provide a suitable growing environment for rare plants, serving as an important venue for scientific research and popular science.

 World Famous Flower Garden

-The World Famous Flower Garden covers 25 mu, introducing more than 1,000 ornamental flower species from around the world, divided into areas such as the European Garden, American Garden, and Asian Garden.
-The garden has flowers in all seasons, with peonies in spring, water lilies in summer, chrysanthemums in autumn, and plum blossoms in winter, showcasing flower cultures and garden arts from different regions.
+The World Famous Flower Garden covers an area of 25 mu (1.67 hectares).
+It has introduced more than 1,000 species of ornamental flowers from around the world, divided into regions such as the European Garden, American Garden, and Asian Garden.
+The garden has flowers in all seasons: peonies in spring, water lilies in summer, chrysanthemums in autumn, and plum blossoms in winter bloom in turn, demonstrating the flower culture and garden art of different regions.

 Tickets